r72cccp/currency-watcher/README.md

 Also, the application provides the ability to set a fixed exchange rate for a certain time, during which the application will only show it.

-Afmin path is: `/admin` - this is the page with admin interface to force currency rate.
+Admin path is: `/admin` - this is the page with admin interface to force currency rate.
 You are can set fixed rate and this rate will shown on all opened pages;